-[Interview] EU asylum chief: the 'future' arrived in 2015
+[Interview] EU asylum chief: The 'future' arrived in 2015

 Interview

-EU asylum chief: the 'future' arrived in 2015
+EU asylum chief: The 'future' arrived in 2015

 The European Asylum Support Office (Easo) in Malta is seeking to expand operations and staff as it gears up for the launch of its new mandate.